Overview of Spring Arrivals in Eastern Ontario

 Early-to-third-week-of May: Stems the most popular and thrilling period of spring birding.
 Countless warbler species; vireo species such as Yellow-throated and Philadelphia; sparrow species such as Grasshopper and Clay-colored; and thrush species such as Veery, Swainson’s and Wood Thrush arrive at this time.
 The last of the herons appear, with Green Heron (early-May) averaging slightly earlier than Least Bittern (mid-May).
 The last blackbird to arrive, the Bobolink, first appears in early-May.
 Fan favourites, such as Ruby-throated Hummingbirds, Indigo Buntings, Scarlet Tanagers, Baltimore and Orchard Orioles, and Rose-breasted Grosbeaks arrive, delighting onlookers.
 Nocturnal birders will be listening for Eastern Whip-poor-will, which generally reaches eastern Ontario in good numbers by mid-May.
 Some roads throughout Prince Edward County (Babylon Road, for example) are most certainly some of the best throughout all of eastern Ontario for listening for this species at night!

-Late-May: The latest migrants through our area begin to pass through.
-Many shorebird species, cuckoos, Olive-sided Flycatchers, and the Empidonax flycatchers typically come to mind as late-season migrants.
-Shorebirds, such as Red Knot, Whimbrel, White-rumped Sandpiper, and Red-necked Phalarope are characteristically late-season.
-Their peak springtime passage usually occurring during the final week of May, with some groups, such as Shorebirds and Empidonax flycatchers, continuing to pulse through into early-June, even.
-Large flocks of Brant typically pass through at this time, as well, with the Ottawa River being the spot in eastern Ontario for excellent views of this species during spring passage.
+Late-May: The latest of the springtime migrants to our area begin to pass through.
+Most shorebird species, cuckoos, Olive-sided Flycatchers, and the Empidonax flycatchers typically come to mind as characteristic late-season migrants.
+For the aforementioned bird groups, springtime passage usually peaks during the final week of May, with some groups, such as Shorebirds and Empidonax flycatchers, continuing to pulse through into early-June, even.
+Large flocks of Brant typically pass through in late-May/early-June, with the Ottawa River being the spot in eastern Ontario to take in excellent views of this species during their spring passage.

 Happy Spring Migration in 2023!